jbolda/jacobbolda.com/src/articles/2016-10-18-on-las-vegas-travel/index.md

 layoutType: post
 path: "/on-las-vegas/"
 category: "travel"
 description: "I had a few days of remaining vacation, and the wife had off for a week.
 What better place to kill a weekend+ of vacation?
-Except we are not gambling \"people\" nor do we prioritize drinking.
+Except we are not gambling people nor do we prioritize drinking.
 Odd place to go then, right?"
 ---

 # The Trip